vsco/dcdr/README.md

 }
 ```

-### IsAvailableForId
+### IsAvailableForID

 This method is used when a feature needs to be rolled out to only a percentage of requests.
-Functionally `IsAvailableForId` works exactly as `IsAvailable` with the exception of its `id` argument.
+Functionally `IsAvailableForID` works exactly as `IsAvailable` with the exception of its `id` argument.
 Both the `feature` and `id` arguments are joined to generate a `uint64` using `hash/crc32`.
 Which when combined with the `float64` value of `feature` can compute into what percentile a given request falls.

 See the [`Client#withinPercentile`](https://github.com/vsco/dcdr/blob/master/client/client.go#L224) method for more details.